 An invocation of the connection-oriented service is divided into three phases.
 The first phase is the establishment of a connection.
 A connection is a temporary association between two users through a service provider.
 Several connections may exist at the same time between any pair of users.
 Once established, the connection is used to transfer SDUs.
 Connections usually provide one bidirectional stream supporting the exchange of SDUs between the two users that are associated through the connection.
 This stream is used to transfer data during the second phase of the connection called the data transfer phase.
 The third phase is the termination of the connection.
-Once the users have finished exchanging SDUs, they request the service provider to terminate the connection.
 As we will see later, there are also some cases where the service provider may need to terminate a connection itself.